MITHaystack/srt-py/README.md

-# SRT-Py
+# Tufts SRT-Py

-Small Radio Telescope Control Code for Python
+This repository is a fork of the SRT-Py framework developed by MIT Haystack Observatory for Tufts University's Small Radio Telescope (SRT).

 ## Description